knative/docs/docs/serving/samples/knative-routing-go/README.md

 will replace the custom routing rule with one that uses the `knative-local-gateway`, enabling access via `example.com/search` and `example.com/login` again.

-With these changes, you can also use [the `autoTLS` feature](../../using-auto-tls.md) in combination with the global setting `"httpProtocol": "Redirected"`, which would otherwise try to redirect the `entry-route` VirtualService requests from HTTP to HTTPS, failing the request.
+With these changes, you can also use [the `auto-tls` feature](../../using-auto-tls.md) in combination with the global setting `"http-protocol": "Redirected"`, which would otherwise try to redirect the `entry-route` VirtualService requests from HTTP to HTTPS, failing the request.

 ## Clean Up